Hex-Umbra/Blog_Symfony/README.md

 Routes are primarily defined using PHP attributes in the `src/Controller/` directory.

 **Available Controllers:**
-- `ArticleController` → Manages article listing, details, and creation.
+- `HomeController` → Manages the home page and its features.
-- `CommentController` → Manages article comments.
+- `ArticleController` → Manages article listing, details, and creation as well as Comments.
 - `AboutController` → Displays static about page.
 - `EmailConfirmationController` → Handles email verification links.
 - `RegistrationController` → Manages user registration.